afstanton/pcgen_ruby/README.md

 ## Development

 The spec/fixtures directory contains symlinks to the data directories from the above submodules.
+As such, if you want to develop in this repo, you will need to run `git submodule update --init` after cloning this.

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.